 Remember who provided for you, cared for you, and calls upon you to remember and observe His commandments.
 Remember.

 We often turn to God in our times of need.
 When circumstances, finances, diagnoses, and life are too overwhelming, then we turn to God.
 We cling to Him through those wilderness times of our life, relying upon His presence and provision.
 But once He brings us through those times and we find ourselves upon a firm footing, standing in the Promised Land, how quickly do we forget, rely upon ourselves, and ultimately turn from His ways?
 Remember.

 The festivals that God gave Israel within the Old Testament served two purposes: 1) They were connected with the agricultural cycle, particularly the harvest times, and 2) they called the people to remember what God did for them in the wilderness—how He led them and provided for them.

 The agricultural nature of the festivals called upon the Israelites to remember who sent the rain in its season so the crops could grow, and ultimately who was responsible for their sustenance and provision.
 The connection with the wilderness wanderings called upon the people to remember a time when their need for God and His provision was more acute, to remember where they came from.

 During the fall harvest festival, Sukkot, God instructed the children of Israel to construct temporary shelters, or booths, that they lived in for the duration of the festival.
-“Live in temporary shelters for seven days: All native-born Israelites are to live in such shelters so your descendants will know that I had the Israelites live in temporary shelters when I brought them out of Egypt.
-I am the LORD your God” (Leviticus 23:42-43 NIV).
+“Live in temporary shelters for seven days: All native-born Israelites are to live in such shelters so your descendants will know that I had the Israelites live in temporary shelters when I brought them out of Egypt” (Leviticus 23:42-43 NIV).

 Remember where you have come from.
 Remember where He has taken you.
 Remember His commandments and purposes for your life.
 Remember that He is your Savior and King.